 A scalable approach for page titles and meta descriptions for larger eCommerce websites is to develop a dynamic format.

 This involves using relevant fields from the database to optimize page titles, meta descriptions, and <h1> headings so for example, if you are selling phones you may follow a format for the page title:

 [Brand] [Phone Model] [Storage] [Colour] | [Contract Type] | PhoneShop

 This would translate to:

 Apple iPhone 5 16GB White | Pay as you Go | PhoneShop

-The benefit is that when you add new makes, models and brands, the titles and meta descriptions are optimised based on the data that you have stored in the database.
+The benefit is that when you add new makes, models, and brands, the titles and meta descriptions are optimized based on the data that you have stored in the database.